Extensions

 - keep setup cheap and deterministic

-- use events for lifecycle policy and reaction
+- use events for policy and reaction